Infomaniak/addon-backup/README.md

 You can define how long to keep your backups (in years, months, days and hours).

-Please don't set all parameters to 0 because forever backups can cause backup fails.
+Please don't set all parameters to 0, it will cause backup and restoration failure.

 Limit: year: 1 month: 12 days: 99